Ocasio-Cortez endorses Markey as Kennedy mulls Senate run

 Ocasio-Cortez said in a video released by Markey’s campaign that she’s backing the Democratic incumbent as one of the Senate’s “strongest progressives” and her partner on the Green New Deal climate change proposal.

-“When I first got to Congress and we started to discuss big, bold plans — a solution on the scale of the crisis — many members shied away,” the freshman lawmaker said.
+“When I first got to Congress and we started to discuss big, bold plans — a solution on the scale of the crisis — many members shied away,” said the freshman lawmaker from New York.
 “Ed Markey was one of the few people that had the courage to stand up and take a chance.”

+She said she is “proud to enthusiastically support” Markey’s reelection.
 The Boston Globe first reported the endorsement.

+Ocasio-Cortez’s nod comes as the liberal newcomer is skipping presidential primary endorsements, for now, and turning her political attention on congressional races for the House and Senate.

+“Our presidential candidates are fabulous, but they take up a lot of attention and so they don’t need my help right now,” she said.

+House and Senate races, she said, “really need a lot of help and attention.”

-Backing from the influential freshman lawmaker is a potential setback for Kennedy, as Markey has been racking up endorsements and the congressman weighs whether to jump in the race.
+Support from the influential freshman lawmaker is a potential setback for Kennedy as Markey has been racking up endorsements, and the congressman weighs whether to jump in the race.

 A primary in Massachusetts would pit Markey, the longtime lawmaker, against a popular four-term congressman from the iconic political family.
 He is the grandson of Robert F. Kennedy.